-Children return to schools in Indonesia quake city to clean up, find friends
+Children trickle back to school in Indonesia quake city to find friends

 “I’m still waiting for the Ministry of Education to give us instructions on when to begin classes.
 For now, I don’t think we’re ready.
 Many children are traumatized and frightened.”

-One boy chatting in the school compound with friends said he was disappointed that so few of his class mates had shown up.
+One boy chatting in the school compound with friends said he was sad so few of his class mates had shown up.

 “I haven’t heard from so many of them.
 I want to think positively; I hope they are OK,” said Muhamad Islam Bintang Lima, dressed in the school uniform of white shirt and navy blue trousers.